microsoft/devhome/CONTRIBUTING.md

 ## Open development workflow

 The Dev Home team is VERY active in this GitHub Repo.
-In fact, we live in it all day long and carry out all our development in the open!
+In fact, we live in it all day and carry out all our development in the open!

 When the team finds issues, we file them in the repo.
-When we propose new ideas or think up new features, we file new feature requests.
+We file new feature requests when we propose new ideas or think up new features.
 When we work on fixes or features, we create branches and work on those improvements.
 And when PRs are reviewed, we review them in public - including all the good, the bad, and the ugly parts.

-The point of doing all this work in public is to ensure that we are holding ourselves to a high degree of transparency, and so that the community sees that we apply the same processes and hold ourselves to the same quality bar as we do to community-submitted issues and PRs.
+The point of doing all this work in public is to ensure that we hold ourselves to a high degree of transparency, and so that the community sees that we apply the same processes and hold ourselves to the same quality bar as we do to community-submitted issues and PRs.
 We also want to make sure that we expose our team culture and "tribal knowledge" that is inherent in any closely-knit team, which often contains considerable value to those new to the project who are trying to figure out "why the heck does this thing look/work like this???"

 ### Repo bot